Ztirom45/robot_arm/README.md

 ## - TODO add gripper feedback

 ### - WORK IN PROGRESS frontend ui for commands
-    - if the frontend dosn't work try [this](https://stackoverflow.com/questions/3738173/why-does-pyusb-libusb-require-root-sudo-permissions-on-linux)

 ## Hardware:
 - basic 9g servos like the SG92R